 Lawn Mower Oil Quality

-I always recommend using the recommended oil for best results and to make your mower last.
+I always recommend using the recommended oil for your mower printed in your owner’s manual for best results and to make your mower last.

 Always remember when thinking about the oil that you will put into your lawn mower: lawn mowers need higher quality oil.
 It should be at least SAE 30 to run well.